computefoundation/gnu-linux-application-management/README.md

 </div>
 <br><br><br>

-**Application-management** is a resource of Unix-founded document solutions to application management problems.
+**Application-management** is a resource of document solutions to foundational application management problems.

 # Application categories